 I took so many photos from my trip so I’m going to split it into a few parts.
 This first part is my overview of Melbourne and what I got up to first.
 I did do a lot of shopping and eating too but I’ll save that for another post.

 We stayed at Glen Waverley which is a suburb towards the east of the city.
-We were there because it was close to my partner’s training location.
 Although it is not close to the city, our hotel was near the train station so I jumped on the train on the first day and headed to town.

 And I was in for an adventure…